VernitaJ/car_simulation/README.md

 You can anytime just go backwards in your browser to go back to the home screen.

-Thank you for choosing our smartbil system!
+Thank you again for choosing our smartbil system!

 ## Development team
 Upon meeting any problems/bugs, kindly contact any one of us on these emails here.